Most of Japan is warm and sunny in April, making it the perfect time to enjoy cherry blossoms.

 The cherry blossoms in Mount Fuji usually reach full bloom in mid-April.
 Lake Kawaguchi offers the most classic scenery of Mount Fuji, reflections, and cherry blossoms.

-If you want to see special cherry blossoms, we'll get you to experience the Shibazakura Festival at Lake Motosu.
-You'll enjoy endless pink-purple blooms spread like a carpet, with Mount Fuji as the backdrop.
+If you miss the cherry blossoms later in the month, we can arrange a visit to the Shibazakura Festival at Lake Motosu.
+You'll see endless pink-purple moss phlox blooming like a carpet, with Mt.
+Fuji as the background.

 3. Mount Yoshino: Wander Through Oceans of Pink